 In this section, we assess the efficacy of employing knowledge distillation to train a small model specifically for speculation in an offline environment.
 In such a setting, the speculative $M_q$ model has unrestricted access to the dataset, and the query distribution remains stable.
 To emulate these offline conditions, we distill the $M_q$ using the training dataset for two epochs and subsequently evaluate its performance by measuring the average token acceptance rate ($\alpha$) on the test set.
 As detailed in Section~\ref{sec:knowledge-distill}, we evaluated various sampling methods, namely teacher sampling, student sampling, and mix token-level sampling.
 Table~\ref{tab:apha} displays the token acceptance rate of the draft model for each method, using forward KL as the distance metric on the test dataset.
 For comparison, we also provide the acceptance rate for teacher-generated label fine-tuning and the original model.

 For both the Vicuna-7B and FLAN-T5-XL models, the teacher sampling method outperforms others by achieving the highest acceptance rate.
 Furthermore, knowledge distillation has proven its efficacy in enhancing the draft model's approximation, resulting in a high token acceptance rate.
-Intriguingly, we also find that fine-tuning with teacher-generated labels yields impressive performance on the Vicuna-7B model.
 Lastly, we experimented with different distance measurements like reverse KL and JSD.
 Nevertheless, these measurements either paralleled or underperformed when compared to forward KL.
-Such empirical findings underscore that the optimal distance measurement or sampling method varies depending on the task and model, and we leave to future work to find the best combination.
+The optimal distance measurement or sampling method varies depending on the task and model, and we leave it to future work to find the best combination.